Alternative Ceremony Readings

 And then go home.
 Or make a home.

-When I started looking for Alternative Ceremony Readings (as in not a bible verse or ee cummings) many of the options were repeated everywhere I looked so I started looking for my favorite authors and poets and seeing what other writings they might have that would suit us better then the Velveteen Rabbit.
-There were lots of options I really loved that were too long or obscure for anyone else to enjoy but I've include a few of my other favorites below.
+When I started looking for Alternative Ceremony Readings (as in not a bible verse or ee cummings) many of the options were repeated everywhere I looked so I started looking for my favorite authors and poets and seeing what other writings they might have that would suit us better than the Velveteen Rabbit.
+There were lots of options I really loved that were too long or obscure for anyone else to enjoy but I’ve included a few of my other favorites below.

 An Awesome Book of Love